shroffsagar/agentic-code-review-and-refinement/README.md

 ## Current Status

-The project is currently in Phase 2 (Minimal Agent Validation), focusing on validating the core agent functionality.
-This phase will help us confirm that the basic workflow of triggering agents from GitHub PRs is feasible before proceeding with the full implementation.
+The project has completed Phase 1 (Core Infrastructure Setup) and is well into Phase 2 (Minimal Agent Validation).
+We have established the core GitHub App infrastructure, including:

+- GitHub App setup with proper authentication and webhook handling
+- PR state management and context handling system
+- Base agent structure for review and refinement operations
+- Decorator-based operation management
+- Logging and configuration systems

+Currently working on:
+1. Implementing the Review Agent's core functionality for PR analysis
+2. Integrating GPT-4 for intelligent code review
+3. Building the comment management system

+Next major milestone: Complete the Review Agent implementation to enable automated code review on PRs.